AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md

    * **[Full Stack Code](#full-stack-code)**
    * **[Web Tier Config](#web-tier-config)**

 The steps to complete the creation of your production pipeline vary depending on the option for **Source Code** you selected.
-Following the links above to jump to the next section of this document to complete the configuration of your pipeline.
+Follow the links above to jump to the next section of this document to complete the configuration of your pipeline.

 ### Front End Code {#front-end-code}

 A front-end code pipeline deploys front-end code builds containing one or more client-side UI applications.
 See the document [CI/CD Pipelines](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md#front-end) for more information about this type of pipeline.

-To finish the configuration of the front end code production pipeline follow these steps.
+To finish the configuration of the front end code production pipeline, follow these steps.

 1. On the **Source Code** tab, you must define the following options.

-   * **Repository** - This options defines from which git repo the pipeline should retrieve the code.
+   * **Repository** - This option defines from which git repo the pipeline should retrieve the code.
    * **Git Branch** - This option defines from which branch in the selected the pipeline should retrieve the code.
      * **Code Location** - This option defines the path in the branch of the selected repo from which the pipeline should retrieve the code.
      * **Pause before deploying to Production** - This option pauses the pipeline before deploying to production.